FLASH SALE: Get up to 15% OFF the Go Oahu Pass! Sale ends Sunday, July 21st, 2019. Follow the link to learn more.

 Every time you head to an attraction, just show your pass, and you’re in – no paying extra at the gate.
 Certain attractions (like tours) require reservations, so make sure you consult the free guide that comes with your pass so you know what’s what.

-Every Go Oahu Card includes access to 31 attractions.
+Every Go Oahu Pass includes access to over 30 attractions.
 Here are some of the best, along with their regular adult admission prices:

 - Battleship Missouri at Pearl Harbor – $29